Bankrupt crypto lender Genesis optimistic it can resolve creditor disputes

 Genesis has said it plans to sell various assets at auction, and exit bankruptcy by May 19.

-The company listed just over $5 billion of assets and liabilities in its bankruptcy filing, and said it owed more than 100,000 creditors at least $3.4 billion.
-It estimated it has nearly $1.7 billion of claims against DCG, the parent.
+The company reported just over $5 billion of assets and liabilities, and has said it owed more than 100,000 creditors at least $3.4 billion.
+It estimated it has nearly $1.7 billion of claims against its parent.

-DCG, and Genesis' derivatives and spot trading, custody and brokerage businesses, are not part of the bankruptcy.
+Genesis' bankruptcy does not include DCG, or Genesis' derivatives and spot trading, custody and brokerage businesses.
+DCG also controls the asset manager Grayscale and news service CoinDesk.

 Genesis' problems have put Silbert into conflict with identical twins Cameron and Tyler Winklevoss, the former U.S. Olympic rowers who run the crypto exchange Gemini, which is owed $765.9 million by Genesis and is its largest creditor.

+On Jan.
+12, the U.S. Securities and Exchange Commission charged Genesis and Gemini with illegally selling unregistered securities through their Gemini Earn lending product.

-The Winklevosses have said Genesis should repay the $900 million of assets owed to about 340,000 Earn investors.
+The Winklevosses have said Genesis should repay the $900 million of assets owed to about 340,000 Earn investors, and Cameron Winklevoss has called for Silbert's removal.

-Cameron Winklevoss has also called for Silbert's removal as DCG chief, and threatened litigation against DCG if Genesis' bankruptcy did not result in " a fair offer to creditors."

-Chris Marcus, a lawyer for Gemini and some other creditors, said in court that "there is some work to do" to get everyone on the same page, but that he was "cautiously optimistic" the disputes could be resolved without a mediator.
+Chris Marcus, a lawyer for Gemini and some other creditors, told Lane that "there is some work to do" to get everyone on the same page, but that he was "cautiously optimistic" the disputes could be resolved without a mediator.

-DCG's portfolio also includes the crypto asset manager Grayscale and news service CoinDesk.

 Genesis' borrowers also include hedge fund Three Arrows Capital and Alameda Research, a trading firm affiliated with FTX, a person familiar with the matter said last week.